-For Hydroviv’s assessment of Kansas City's tap water quality, we aggregated water quality test data from KC Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with Kansas City water toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
+Our Water Nerds have updated our report of Kansas City drinking water to include current data.
+Our Water Nerds analyze water quality test data from KC Water, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team then cross references these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we offer in Kansas City are optimized with this research data in mind.

 Source Of Kansas City Drinking Water

 Kansas City gets its drinking water from the Missouri River.